theirc/airbel/src/_projects/becoming-one.md

 To measure the effects, our research partners, [Innovations for Poverty Action](https://www.poverty-action.org/){: target="_blank"} (IPA) is conducting three rounds of surveys with participating couples: a baseline prior to randomization, a midline after the program has concluded for 1 group of couples, and an endline 12 months from the start of the program.

-During the implementation, we are conducting monitoring activities and interviews with faith leaders to understand how the program is implemented in practice. &nbsp;
+During the implementation, we are conducting monitoring activities and interviews with faith leaders to understand how the program is implemented in practice.

 ![](/uploads/bo-testimonials.jpg)